turboapps/docs/deploying/to_a_workspace/a-workspace.md

 - **Cloud (Windowed)**: Runs in the cloud with the application rendered in a new window outside the browser, similarly to a native application
 - **My Machine**: Runs on the end user device inside a Turbo container

-The Windowed and My Machine modes require Turbo Client to be installed on the student's device.
+The **Windowed** modes require a Turbo native client on the end user device.
+The **My Machine** mode is only available on PCs with the Turbo for PC client installed.

-When an application launches, Portal initiates the session and handles the connection to either Turbo Launcher or Cloud Controller.
+When an application launches, the Portal initiates the session and handles the connection to either Turbo Launcher or Elastic Cloud Controller.
 Turbo Launcher is a part of the Turbo Client installation and is responsible for controlling the native and windowed launch.
-Cloud Controller handles the remote sessions and initiates the connection between Compute Pod and the user machine.
-Currently, Portal is hosted on a server located in the US and owned by Turbo.
-However, it will be soon possible to publish it in the client location as well.
+The Elastic Cloud Controller handles the remote sessions and initiates the connection between Compute Pod and the user machine.

 #### Components Description